objectbox/objectbox-swift/README.md

   </a>
 </p>

-Swift Database - swiftly persist objects on iOS & macOS
+Swift Database - swiftly persist objects and on-device vector database for iOS & macOS
 ===============

 Powerful & superfast database for Swift that's also easy to use.
 Persist Swift objects quickly and reliably on-device on iOS and macOS.